June 12, 2025

-*Bob Iaccino, Chief Market Strategist and Co-Founder of Path Trading Partners, joins us live every Thursday from 11am ET, as our risk management educator.
+*Bob Iaccino, Chief Market Strategist and Co-Founder of Path Trading Partners, joins us live every Thursday from 11:15am ET, as our risk management educator.
 With 30 years' experience working as an active investor in equities, commodities, futures and FX there are few better to talk on the subject of risk management.

 As traders, we constantly navigate the complexities of market movements, trying to discern patterns that can guide our trading decisions.
 Price action analysis remains one of the most reliable methods to decode these movements.
-Today, I’ll share my approach to price action and how you can leverage it to improve your trading strategy.
+I’ll share my approach to price action and how you can leverage it to improve your trading strategy.

 Support and resistance are fundamental concepts in price action.
 These levels represent the prices where assets repeatedly reverse direction—support acts as a floor preventing prices from falling further, and resistance acts as a ceiling stopping prices from rising.
 Identifying these levels can help you pinpoint entry and exit points for trades.

 To effectively use support and resistance, it’s essential to identify significant levels.
 Not all levels are created equal, and I categorize these based on their importance.
-For instance, when looking at a chart, I prioritize levels that have shown multiple "emotional" reactions—meaning price points where the market showed strong movements, whether as a breakout or reversal.
+For instance, when looking at a chart, I prioritize levels that have shown multiple "emotional" reactions - meaning price points where the market showed strong movements, whether as a breakout or reversal.
 Such levels are not random; they often reveal areas where traders have acted in the past, which means they might act similarly in the future.

 In volatile markets, support and resistance levels can be more challenging to identify due to rapid price changes.
 But volatility also provides opportunities, especially if you’re prepared to react quickly.
 I recommend looking for what I call "dynamic levels," where the price reacts with significant, long candlestick wicks or bodies.